manisha-goyal/housing-value-predictor/README.md

 - **Recommendations:** Provide strategic advice for real estate agents, developers, homeowners, and buyers.

 ## Repository Contents
-- `data/`: Directory containing the datasets .
+- `data/`: Directory containing the datasets.
 - `models/`: Directory containing the data understanding, data preparation, and model development scripts.
 - `plots/`: Visualizations generated during the analysis.
 - `presentation_and_reports/`: Final report and any presentations related to the project.